Business Services

-Opt for the business proposal
+Opt for the Business Proposal

 A business proposal allows a company with a liquidity problem (cash flow) to obtain a temporary respite from its creditors in order to negotiate a payment agreement that will be acceptable to the creditors and the company.

-In person, by phone or video conference
+In person, by phone or videoconference

 The business proposal is preferred when a company is facing cash flow problems.
 This debt solution makes it possible to submit a proposal to the company’s creditors in order to negotiate a repayment term accepted by both parties.